 If you suspect you have a hernia, your first port of call should be to your GP who can assess you.
 He or she may decide that you need treatment, in which case you will be referred for a surgical consultation.

 What does the surgery involve?

+We specialise in open surgery.
 For an open repair, a single cut is made over the hernia; the hernia is replaced within the abdomen (tummy) and repaired with a mesh.
 This technique is still the most common hernia repair technique in Britain.

 How long does the surgery take?